noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/one_week_before.md

 ### For NAQT:
 On the NAQT site page for your tournament site, click on “Current Field” to see each team’s registration details.

-## Build the schedule after team count is confirmed
+## Create the tournament schedule
-I would strongly recommend using the HDWhite [Quizbowl Schedule Generator](https://hdwhite.org/qb/schedules/).
+Once your roster of teams is more or less finalized, I would strongly recommend using the HDWhite [Quizbowl Schedule Generator](https://hdwhite.org/qb/schedules/).
 Note that this site produces two links:

 * An editable link—do not share this with anyone else!